 And if you’ve been looking for genuine sea glass, mermaid’s tears, sea pearls, drift glass, sea gems, or beach glass, you don’t have to look too far.
-Some US beaches produce gorgeous, naturally frosted glass that you can collect and use for decor or jewelry.
+Some US beaches produce gorgeous, naturally frosted glass that you can collect and use for décor or jewelry.

 What Is Sea Glass?

 Before you go sea glass hunting, you should know how to spot them.
-So what are these glass made of?
+So what are these bits of glass made of?
 Do they naturally occur?
 Do they appear seasonally?
 Here’s what you need to know:

 - Sea glass takes 30 to 50 years to form.
 The glass came from broken bottles, glassware, shipwrecks, and other glass-turned-trash.
 They roll and tumble in the ocean, removing the sharp edges with every movement of the waves until they become smooth and frosted.